 “Victor did a fantastic job of balancing the character out.
 Sol makes Salinger very unhappy in ways, but Victor managed to keep the character from becoming the bad, evil father and instead showed that he was still caring and kind,” Hoult says.
 “There is a very complex but interesting evolution of their relationship that I find one of the most intriguing of the whole movie,” added Strong.
 “Garber really brings an authoritative figure right away.
 His presence is felt even if he isn’t saying anything – he commands the screen.”

 Though Salinger struggles to see eye to eye with his father, he and his mother Miriam (Hope Davis), share an extremely close relationship.

-When it came to casting many of the smaller parts in the film, Danny Strong looked to his theater network in New York City to source local talent.
+When it came to casting many of the smaller parts in the film, Danny Strong looked to his theatre network in New York City to source local talent.
 “Once we solidified that we were filming in New York, Danny knew he wanted to take advantage of the wealth of actors living here.
-He reached out to theater people who he knew or admired” recalls Shuman.
-“One after another of these lauded theater actors are coming in and just nailing their scenes which is so exciting and really makes it authentic.”
+He reached out to theatre people who he knew or admired” recalls Shuman.
+“One after another of these lauded theatre actors are coming in and just nailing their scenes which is so exciting and really makes it authentic.”